pierreforstmann/mod_sqlite/INSTALL.md

 ### Advanced Apache Configuration

-mod_sqlite provides a few other Apache configuration directives that allow you to tweak the way mod_sqlite3 performs queries.
+mod_sqlite provides a few other Apache configuration directives that allow you to tweak the way mod_sqlite performs queries.
 Here is a list of directives and what they do:

     SQLiteDB /foo/bar.txt

-SQLiteDB specifies what database mod_sqlite3 should read from.  mod_sqlite3 will read from that specified database and ignore the 'db' query parameter if SQLiteDB is set.
+SQLiteDB specifies what database mod_sqlite should read from.  mod_sqlite will read from that specified database and ignore the 'db' query parameter if SQLiteDB is set.

     SQLiteQuery "select * from test"

-SQLiteQuery specifies what query mod_sqlite3 should execute.  mod_sqlite3 will ignore the 'q' query parameter if SQLiteQuery is set in the Apache configuration.
+SQLiteQuery specifies what query mod_sqlite should execute.  mod_sqlite will ignore the 'q' query parameter if SQLiteQuery is set in the Apache configuration.